-- Jolly Holiday Lights-November 29-December 30- Jolly Holiday lights has continued to make Adventureland it’s home this year.
+- Jolly Holiday Lights-November 26-January 2- Jolly Holiday lights has continued to make Adventureland it’s home this year.
 You’ll go 2.5 miles enjoying the over 100 light displays with the option of listening to a radio station that they’ll provide when you start the tour that’ll have Christmas music to really get you in the Christmas spirit.
-All proceeds go to Make A Wish and so far they have been able to grant over 640 kids wishes because of this event. $20/car and $70/chartered bus.
+All proceeds go to Make A Wish and so far they have been able to grant over 640 kids wishes because of this event. $25/car and $75/chartered bus.

-- Holiday Promenade–November 17 -18-The East Village helps kick off the holiday season downtown with their annual holiday promenade from 5-9pm on Friday and they’ve extended this year to Saturday 10am-5pm.
+- Holiday Promenade–November 19-December 17-The East Village helps kick off the holiday season downtown with their annual holiday promenade from 5-9pm for 5 Fridays this year.
 Catch a ride on a horse drawn carriage, listen to carolers strolling through the village and do a little shopping in one of the shops who will be having open houses to encourage both new and regular customers to see their holiday goods for sale.
 Parking is kind of tricky in the East Village and with construction going on down there it’s that much harder to find a spot so go early or be prepared to do a bit of extra walking if you get stuck having to park a few blocks away.

 For the best places to get coffee to help you stay warm during the outdoor events on this list, click here.